ADmad/cakephp-i18n/README.md

 - Route class for generating and matching urls with language prefix.
 - Class for retrieving translation messages stored in database instead of po/mo files.
 - Validation class for auto translating validation message.
+- A widget to generate select bod with list of timezone identifiers.

 ## Requirements